coderesponsible/front-end-developer-guide/README.md

 ## Contributing

+Help contribute to the extensive list of great resources by sharing your favorite links for Front End Development.

 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)
 3. Commit your changes (`git commit -am 'Add some feature'`)